 Customer loyalty analytics involves gathering and analyzing data on customer behavior and preferences.
 It helps businesses gain insights into what drives customer loyalty and satisfaction.
 Here are some key concepts and metrics to understand customer loyalty analytics:

-It refers to the total revenue a customer is expected to generate throughout their relationship with a company.
+- Customer lifetime value (CLV): It refers to the total revenue a customer is expected to generate throughout their relationship with a company.
 CLV is an important metric that helps understand the value of different customer segments and can help inform retention strategies.

-NPS measures customer loyalty and satisfaction.
+- Net promoter score (NPS): NPS measures customer loyalty and satisfaction.
 It does so by asking customers if they will recommend the product to others.
 Customers rated 9 or 10 are considered “promoters” who are likely to recommend the product, while those scoring 6 or below are considered “detractors” who may leave negative reviews or churn.

-It is the level of customer interaction and involvement with the product or service.
+- Customer engagement: It is the level of customer interaction and involvement with the product or service.
 Engaged customers are likelier to be loyal and satisfied, while disengaged customers are likelier to churn.

-Cohort analysis involves tracking groups of customers who share a common characteristic or experience.
+- Cohort analysis: Cohort analysis involves tracking groups of customers who share a common characteristic or experience.
 These include customers who signed up during a certain period or share a particular usage pattern.
 Cohort analysis helps SaaS businesses understand how customer segments behave over time and identify trends and patterns.